A Trilogy of The Story of God and Man

 - The natural emotions of men were also His.

 - Because He walked in faith He would need to maintain His faith by the same power that was available to man.
-That is why He prayed often alone.
+That is why He prayed and fasted often alone.
 He loved the presence of His Father, even though He was of the Father.
 The Father’s love for righteousness was Jesus’ love also.

 - He said that the Father was greater than He was as concerning His representative state as man.
 An ambassador for a country is of that country, yet is not the whole of the country.
-So too, Jesus was the ambassador of God while on earth, yet was not manifest as the whole of God in His omnipresent form.
+So too, Jesus was the ambassador of God while on earth, yet was not manifest as the whole of God in His omnipresent and omniscient form.
 This in no way makes Jesus inferior to the Father in essence.

 In the likeness of sinful flesh